ml4a/ml4a.github.io/_guides/FaceRegressor.md

 ## Training instructions

-1. Set the height and width of the rectangle using [+], [-], [1] and [2] keys.
+1. Set the height and width of the rectangle using the sliders

-2. Press [r] to record some training samples containing your selected facial features (gestures, orientation and/or raw points) and the height and width of the rectangle.
+2. Click record and prepare a distinct facial expression.
+Once recording, your training examples will contain containing your selected facial features (gestures, orientation and/or raw points) and the current width and height of the rectangle.

-3. Repeat step 1) and 2) with different rectangle width and height and different facial expressions / head orientations
+3. Repeat step 1-2 with different width and height values for the rectangle and different expressions

-4. Press [t] to train the model.
+4. Click train to train the model

-5. See the changes in rectangle width and height based on your facial orientation and expression.
+5. Move your face and see the changes in rectangle width and height

 The video below takes you through the steps of the training process.

 <center>
-<iframe src="https://player.vimeo.com/video/197501274" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/212934622" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </center>